How to create a kid-friendly living room?

 No matter how large your family is, it seems, that kids and clutter go hand in hand.
 This makes maintaining a beautiful interior a challenge.
 Still, you don’t have to give up home décor even if you have kids.
 Since the living room is the area where most of the daytime action takes place, here are five tips on creating a stylish family room where everyone can feel at home.

 Going for a washable paint is a great way to make your walls kid-proof.
 Eggshell, satin and semi-gloss paint sheens can be easily cleaned with just soap and a damp cloth.
 You can also achieve a matte finish by using flat paints that have the additional benefit of no brush marks.
 Manufacturers now offer washable flat paints that can withstand a damp sponge clean-up.

 And if you want to leave wall decoration to the kids, you can choose from chalkboard, magnetic and dry erase paints.
 Else you can go for baby-safe paints, available at your local home improvement store.

 When equipping your kid-friendly living room, there are several upholstering materials you should consider, including faux leather, slipcovers, and Sunbrella fabrics.
 A lot of furniture suppliers offer stain-resistant fabric options for their standard models, or will readily ‘Scotchgard’ your furniture for an extra fee.

 If you are a parent, you know the horrors of watching your toddler fall and near miss the coffee table’s corner.
-Consider a safer option, such as an upholstered ottoman, a couple of poufs or simply a round table with rounded edges.
+Consider a safer option, such as an upholstered ottoman, a couple of poufs, or simply a round table with rounded edges.
 Here’s how you can transform your coffee table into an upholstered ottoman.
-Place a serving tray on the middle and your drinks and treats will be as stable as if you were using a regular table.
+Place a serving tray in the middle and your drinks and treats will be as stable as if you were using a regular table.

 Soft storage baskets